8 steps to the long thin garden of your dreams

 When they bought the house, the garden was a long thin strip of decking, concrete and lawn, with one tree.
 It hadn’t been ‘gardened’ for many years.

-Now their garden is open for the Whitstable Open Gardens with the NGS on the 21st of May.
+Now they have opened their garden to the public – for the Whitstable Open Gardens with the NGS on the 21st of May.

 Think about the lines first